jlvandenhout/iota-streams-experience/succeeding/notifications/README.md

 2. Open the `Cargo.toml` file, and add the following dependencies under the `[dependencies]` section

     ```bash
-    iota-streams = { git = "https://github.com/iotaledger/streams", branch  = "chrysalis-2", branch = "chrysalis-2", features = ["std", "tangle"] }
+    iota-streams = { git = "https://github.com/iotaledger/streams", branch  = "chrysalis-2", branch = "chrysalis-2", features = ["std", "async", "tangle"] }
     tokio = { version = "1.1" }
     ```

-    The `tokio` crate is needed here, because some parts of the Streams crate are asynchronous and need a runtime.
-This crate provides that runtime.
+    As Streams is inherently asynchronous, it is a lot easier to start using asynchronous features right from the start, so we can await message handling instead of using cumbersome loops to poll if a message is hanled.
+This means we will use `async fn` in our function definitions and `.await` when we call them to await the result.

+    This also means we will use the `tokio` package to provide us with an asynchronous environment.

 3. In `lib.rs` list all the functionality we will be using in the following steps.